 A second line of work is based on the use of classical kinetic models that are, in comparison with the abovementioned linlog models, much reduced in scope (the focus is on the metabolic and genetic regulation of the glycolysis pathway) and granularity (individual reactions are lumped together).
 The models, developed by Delphine Ropers, have been calibrated using experimental data from the experimental part of the IBIS group for the gene expression measurements and the group of Jean-Charles Portais at INSA in Toulouse for the measurements of metabolism.
 The model with the estimated parameter values is currently being tested and used to understand some key mechanisms in the adaptation of E. coli to the exhaustion of glucose.
-The PhD theses of Stéphane Pinhal and Valentin Zulkower, which started at the end of this year, will further develop these research directions.
+The PhD thesis of Manon Morin, which started at the end of this year in the framework of a collaboration supported by a Contrat Jeune Scientifique INRA-Inria, will further develop these research directions.